Having a hard time choosing between Magento and nopCommerce? No worries, we’ve got you covered.

 Meanwhile, Magento will be suitable for mid-sized companies and large enterprises.
 If you’re looking to expand without slowing down; if you expect high traffic spikes especially during high sales season; if you’re selling B2B — Magento should be your top choice.

-Looking for more alternatives?
+Looking for more alternatives to nopCommerce?
 Check out our series of Magento vs [choose your ecommerce platform] comparisons!